aadya940/native-layer/README.md

 Right now, you're stuck rewriting everything in Python or building one-off FFI wrappers.

-**Native Layer solves this.** Drop a compiled plugin (.so/.dll) into a directory, and your agent can call it—no bindings to write, no API servers to deploy, no Python rewrites.
+**Native Layer solves this.** Drop a compiled plugin (.so/.dll) into a directory, and your agent can call it, no bindings to write, no API servers to deploy, no Python rewrites.

 - **Any language**: C, C++, Rust, Zig—anything with C ABI
 - **Any framework**: Works with LangChain, Google ADK, Ollama, etc.